msalemor/kubecluster/README.md

 Install the latest version of the kubernetes files from the google repositories:

 ```
-# Install the kubernetes signing kys
+# Install the kubernetes signing keys
 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add

 # Add the repository